fastrgv/AdaVenture/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

 Open a commandline terminal, and cd to the install directory.
+If your platform is High-Dpi-capable, type the executable-name followed by a "1", before hittting the (enter-key).
+But if the game does not play smoothly, you should run in Low-Dpi mode.

 Linux users should type "adaventure_gnu" to start the game.
 You may also double click its icon in file manager.